 Information on rights to appeal a Table Tennis England decision.

-BOA is an independent body appointed by the Board of Table Tennis England and is made up of members with experience inside table tennis and externally.
+The Appeal Panel is an independent body appointed by the Board of Table Tennis England and is made up of members with experience inside table tennis and externally.

 A club appealed against a Table Tennis England Board decision that “If a League in which prize money is offered on the basis of finishing is incomplete an objective ranking order will be established, in conjunction with the management committee for the relevant event, on a points- per game ratio.”